 Semester — A term of the school year, approximately fifteen weeks.
 At Nassau Community College, the fall semester begins in early September and ends in December; the spring semester begins in mid January and ends in mid May.

 Social Sciences — A term that refers to classes offered by the following departments: Economics/Finance, History/Political Science/Geography, Psychology, and Sociology/Anthropology/Social Work.

 Student Code of Conduct — Guidelines for student behavior on and off the campus.
-The code can be found in the college catalog.
+The code can be found in the college catalog on the NCC homepage.

 Summer Sessions — A term of study during which students may earn college credits.
 There are three summer sessions at Nassau Community College.

 Suspension — A disciplinary action taken by the College against a student for violations of the Code of Conduct.

 Syllabus - A document that lists a course's requirements (readings, exams, due dates for projects, etc.) as well as the professor's name, telephone number, email address, and office hours.
 Most faculty distribute their syllabus (sometimes known as a course outline) at the first or second class meeting..

 Transcript — A list of the courses a student has taken at the College and the grades he or she has received in them.
 Students can view their transcripts and other academic records on the MyNCC system.